mltn123/rubhub/README.md

 # rubHub
-Scraping and presenting teaching data from economic chairs of the ruhr universiy bochum
+Scraping and presenting teaching data from economic chairs of the ruhr university bochum